-Even so, Australia iodine deficiency is prevalent in about 50% of children and pregnant or breastfeeding women as our soils are not generally rich in iodine.
+Deficiencies are not only in developing countries.
+Australia iodine deficiency is prevalent in about 50% of children and pregnant or breastfeeding women as our soils are not generally rich in iodine.
 Unless you are getting iodine from regular seafood consumption or iodised salt, then you may be at risk.

 Because iodine is required in trace amounts, there is also the risk is that you can overdose on iodine.
 Many of you have heard about the risk of too much iodine from seaweed, as some seaweeds are super-concentrators of ocean iodine.
 This is especially the case for Kombu, of which you should not be eating more than a fraction of a gram per day, if that.

 However, this is not the case for all seaweeds, and a little bit of seaweed everyday is the no-brainer way to get your iodine needs naturally.